legacy-vault/saga-mikron/README.md

 ## Usage

 The program needs a database of users to operate.
 When you first run the program or wish to create a new database file, use '-cudf' option.
 This means "Create User Data File".
-In normal situation you don't need to use '-cudf'.
+In normal situation you don't need to use `-cudf`.

-To show the list of available command line parameters, use '-h'.
+To show the list of available command line parameters, use `-h`.

 The default settings are wise enough to make chat working and keep both network and server in good condition.
 Note that setting revisor intervals to values less than 1 (one second) will raise network traffic consumption and server's CPU load greatly, so, please, do not overoptimize :)